Jubatian/rrpge-spec/specs/kcall.rst

 See "inputdev.rst" for more information.

-0x0414: Get device name
+0x13: Get analog input descriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- F.name: kc_inp_getaidesc
+- Cycles: 2400
+- Host:   Required.
+- N/S:    May always return 0 indicating the input does not exist.
+- Param0: Device to query (only low 4 bits used).
+- Param1: Analog input to query.
+- Param2: Target offset in CPU Data memory to load the description into.
+- Param3: Size limit for the description in words.
+- Ret.X3: 0 if the input does not exist, 1 otherwise.

+Returns a description for the given input point of the given device, or the information that the input is not available.
+This function may assist users using their physical controllers within the application by providing information by which they may identify the appropriate controls on their hardware.

+An UTF-8 description text is loaded into the target if the input exists (it may not terminate properly if truncated by size limit).
+Otherwise the target is not altered.

+See "inputdev.rst" for more information.

+0x14: Get device name
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_inp_getname
 - Cycles: 2400
 - Host:   Required.
 - N/S:    May always return 0 indicating the name does not exist.
-- Param1: Device to query (only low 4 bits used).
+- Param0: Device to query (only low 4 bits used).
-- Param2: Target offset in CPU Data memory to load the name into.
+- Param1: Target offset in CPU Data memory to load the name into.
-- Param3: Size limit for the name in words.
+- Param2: Size limit for the name in words.
 - Ret.X3: 0 if the name does not exist, 1 otherwise.

 Returns a descriptive UTF-8 device name if possible (it may not terminate